 You do have the opportunity to put forward a written plea of mitigation, ie the chance to explain how the offence occurred and why you should not be punished severely.

 This is a useful option and should not be overlooked.

 Many Defendants simply fail to raise any mitigation at all and as a result receive far harsher penalties than anticipated.

-If you need assistance Motor Lawyers will discuss the case fully with you and then prepare a unique letter of mitigation specifically for your case.
+If you need assistance Motor Lawyers will discuss the case fully with you and then prepare a unique plea of mitigation specifically for your case.

 We cannot stress enough that you should not waste the opportunity to put forward a written plea of mitigation.

 If you face possible disqualification, either under the 'totting up' procedure or for the offence itself, the Court would normally demand your attendance when considering your punishment.

 If you have not been given the option to plead guilty by post it is a very clear indication that disqualification is being considered.